aicreatorske-creator/DataMambo/README.md

 1.  **Set up Environment Variables**

     To use the AI-powered features, you need a Google Gemini API key.
-The application is configured to load this variable from `process.env.API_KEY`.
-You must ensure this variable is available in the execution environment.
+The application is configured to load this key from the `API_KEY` environment variable.

     1. Get your API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-    2. Make the API key available as an environment variable named `API_KEY`.
+    2. Ensure that the `API_KEY` environment variable is set in the execution environment where the application is run.
+The application will access it via `process.env.API_KEY`.

-    _Note: The method for setting environment variables depends on your deployment or development platform._
+    _Note: The key's availability is handled externally and is a hard requirement.
+The application will not function correctly without it._

 2.  **Run the application**